anthx/anthony-carrick-hugo-blog/content/page/now.md

 ## What I'm up to...
 Now.

-* These days I'm just finishing up this blog in GatsbyJS
+* ~~These days I'm just finishing up this blog in GatsbyJS~~
 * Still writing for Weekend Notes
 * Doing software development in ASP.net, dotnet core, and React
-* Rebuilding this blog in Hugo - because Gatsby got too hard to maintain.
+* ~~Rebuilding this blog in Hugo - because Gatsby got too hard to maintain.~~
+* Blogging now successfully in Hugo
+* Working on a React app to help calculate travel costs.